 - 100% oxygen is acceptable for early intervention, but not for extended periods of time.

 - Oxygen should be titrated, so that individual’s pulse oximetry is greater than 94% to avoid oxygen toxicity.

 - Do NOT over ventilate to avoid potential adverse hemodynamic effects.

 - Ventilation rates of 10 to 12 breaths per minute to achieve ETCO2 at 35 to 40 mmHg.

 - IV fluids and vasoactive medications should be titrated for hemodynamic stability.

 PERCUTANEOUS CORONARY INTERVENTION (PCI)

-- Patient should be taken by EMS directly to hospital that performs PCI.
+- Individual should be taken by EMS directly to a hospital that performs PCI.

-- If the patient is delivered to a center that only delivers thrombolytics, the patient should be transferred to a center that offers PCI if time permits.
+- If the individual is delivered to a center that only delivers thrombolytics, they should be transferred to a center that offers PCI if time permits.

 - Neurologic assessment is key, especially when withdrawing care (i.e., brain death) to decrease false positive rates.
 Specialty consultation should be obtained to monitor neurologic signs and symptoms throughout the post-resuscitation period.